 Humber Arboretum day camps are based out of the Centre for Urban Ecology, but campers will spend most of their time outdoors where they will make their own discoveries in the forest, river, meadows, wetlands, gardens, and ponds of the Humber Arboretum.
 Active and engaging, our nature camps are designed for ages 5 to 12 and take place within the northwest part of the City of Toronto.

 Forest exploration, pond dipping, ecology games, swimming, and so much more.
-Camp runs weekly during the summer, beginning the week of July 8.
+Camp runs weekly through much of July and August.

 Give your child the opportunity to develop a lasting appreciation for the natural environment.
 The Humber Arboretum's summer nature day camp is based out of the Centre for Urban Ecology, our environmentally-friendly building located on the Humber Arboretum grounds.